mozilla/chromeless/packages/jetpack-core/docs/tabs.md

 Tab
 ----

-The `tab` object represents a single open tab.
-It is passed to registered event handlers, is returned by `tabs.activeTab`.
+A `tab` object represents a single open tab.
 It contains various tab properties, several methods for manipulation, as well as per-tab event registration.